 Let’s take that tradeoff theory a step further and say that every applicant has the same potential units of output, and they want to optimize themselves for admittance.

-Let’s look at the following scenarios and see which one serves a college and the student the best:
+Look at the following scenarios and see which one serves a college and the student the best:

 You can see that every student has six green squares to allocate—let these be the performance units.
 A student could theoretically maximize one category and minimize the others (students A, B, and C), but this is rare and risky.

 These students’ profiles are largely not worth in-depth consideration in this article, as they are mostly traits that would have been established long-before high school.

-However, this student does not serve an university well, as shown by the second scenario.
+However, this student does not serve the university well, as shown by the second scenario.
 The school is missing top performers.

 Now examine students E, F, and G who allocated their efforts by being a strong performer in one category, an average performer in another category, and a relatively week performer in the final category.

-Keep in mind, when we say ‘weak’ performer, we are referring to weak relative to the applicant base—for Harvard, a weak GPA would be 3.8, and weak performance might be first-chair violin in the county’s orchestra.
+Keep in mind, when we say ‘weak’ performer, we are referring to weak relative to the applicant base—for Harvard, a weak GPA would be 3.8, and weak performance might be the first-chair violin in the county’s orchestra.

-It is the profile of students E, F, and G that is most achievable, and we will provide recommendations on becoming this type of student in the subsequent sections.
+It is the profile of students E, F, and G that is most achievable by students seeking admission into an Ivy League school.

+We will provide recommendations on becoming this type of student in the subsequent sections.
 But if this seems like a new perspective to you, it may be because you were operating under the myth of the well-rounded student.

 This may have been accurate at the time, and might still be for less selective schools, but it is useless for the purposes of Ivy League admission.

 That is, they would rather have a class of award-winning poets, math prodigies, and polyglots than they would a class of students who all took the same classes, participated in the same clubs, volunteered at the same organizations, and played the same instruments.

 How to Achieve Strong Performance in Each Category